RetroCro/turtlewow-muted-sounds/README.md

 # What's all muted?
 Various:

-Ambient Sounds - Water, Rain, Trams, City, Zone, Instance.
+**Ambient Sounds** - Water, Rain, Trams, City, Zone, Instance.

-Character Sounds - Error Messages for all races female and male.
+**Character Sounds** - Error Messages for all races female and male.
 When you're spamming buttons and your character won't stop saying "Not Enough Energy" and similar errors.

-Creature Sounds - This includes the very very very annoying MechaStrider sound effect from the repair bot and mount.
+**Creature Sounds** - This includes the very very very annoying MechaStrider sound effect from the repair bot and mount.
 The harvest golem footsteps.
 Many other footsteps.
 Flapping sounds from birds and bird pets.

-Doodad Sounds - Looping sound annoyances.
+**Doodad Sounds** - Looping sound annoyances.
 Machine shop grinding in your ear sounds, wind mills, tornado, fire pits, torches, sizzles, flys, swarms, chain, steam, drum sounds.

-Interface Sounds - Various sounds related to professions and opening closing game windows such as the bell ringing sound when opening Auction House.
+**Interface Sounds** - Various sounds related to professions and opening closing game windows such as the bell ringing sound when opening Auction House.

-Item Sounds - That jingle bell ringing sound whenver you play a character wearing mail or plate armor.
+**Item Sounds** - That jingle bell ringing sound whenver you play a character wearing mail or plate armor.
 HOOOOLY!!!!

-Spells - The very famously annoying Fizzle sounds, more profession sounds, wand and auto attack shooting sounds.
+**Spells** - The very famously annoying Fizzle sounds, more profession sounds, wand and auto attack shooting sounds.

-# There's a Sound I want to silence?
-How can I change a sound?
+# There's a Sound I want to silence, how can I change a sound?
 1. First you have to do is identify the sound file you want to mute/change.
 	- If it's NOT a custom Turtle WoW sound then you can use [WoWHead to search and listen](https://www.wowhead.com/classic/sounds) to all sounds in the game.
    ![Type Search](https://github.com/user-attachments/assets/356cbd88-bacb-4c82-85e0-ad65321ae9ea)